Time is running out. We must take action now if nature is going to recover.

 WWF Bhutan works on various environmental conservation programs including research and study, education and awareness, promotion of sustainable livelihoods, protection of terrestrial and freshwater ecosystems, and addressing human-wildlife conflict, illegal wildlife trade and climate change.
 READ MORE...

-WWF Bhutan would like to invite Expression of Interest (EoI) from potential national consulting firms for developing High Conservation Values (HCVs) ...04 Jun 2021 Read more »
+WWF Bhutan would like to invite Expression of Interest (EoI) from a potential national consultant for developing High Conservation Values (HCVs) ...27 Sep 2021 Read more »

 My recent trip to Laya, one of the highland villages under Gasa district in the northwestern part of Bhutan brought in my tryst with a big rodent ...20 May 2021 Read more »